-Oesterlen is prepared to help address the changing needs of children and adolescents statewide.
-We serve children and adolescents regardless of race, religion, sex, national origin, or handicap (unless specific treatment programming is required).
+Oesterlen is committed to serving children, youth, adults, and families in need and are prepared to help address their changing needs.
+We serve regardless of race, religion, sex, national origin, or handicap (unless specific treatment programming is required).

 Child, youth, adult, and family counseling services, offering individual, group, and family behavioral and mental health counseling, in multiple programs, on the Oesterlen campus and on-site in area schools.
 Learn More »